Keyboard shortcuts

 .githooks/*.hooksHook command definitions (one file per git hook)

-.githooks/<hook>Shim scripts generated by git std hooks install
+.githooks/<hook>Shim scripts generated by git std hook install

 Cargo.tomlVersion file — git-std reads/writes the version field only